theborakompanioni/azure-docs.de-de/articles/vs-azure-tools-docker-hosting-web-apps-in-docker.md

 <properties
-   pageTitle="Bereitstellen eines ASP.NET Core-Linux-Docker-Containers auf einem Docker-Remotehost | Microsoft Azure" description="Erfahren Sie, wie Sie Visual Studio-Tools für Docker zum Bereitstellen einer ASP.NET Core-Web-App in einem Docker-Container verwenden, der auf einem virtuellen Azure-Docker-Hostcomputer unter Linux ausgeführt wird."
+   pageTitle="Deploy an ASP.NET Core Linux Docker container to a remote Docker host | Microsoft Azure" description="Learn how to use Visual Studio Tools for Docker to deploy an ASP.NET Core web app to a Docker container running on an Azure Docker Host Linux VM"
    services="azure-container-service"
    documentationCenter=".net"
    authors="mlearned"